Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/README.md

 ![Alt_Text](https://github.com/Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/blob/master/Images/Confidence%20Interval.png)

-so from the sample so far, I can say that I am 95% confident that the mean of score of Men will be between 62.78 and 67.47
+so from the sample so far, I can say that I am 95% confident that the mean of score of Men will be between 62.78 and 67.47.

+### RELEVANCE OF HYPOTHESIS TESTING IN A BUSISNESS SETTING

+Hypothesis testing is very important in business analytics for decision making. lets take for example that an Ecommerce business wants to change their delivery company for a faster one, they need to run a hypothesis test with samples and compare if there is a difference between the time it takes to make delivery between the old and the new company.
+This will help stake-holders to make decision whether to continue with the old company or switch to the new one.

 ## Thank You